 1.1.
 The heating system is now probably overdue for a service and therefore before you purchase, I recommend that you ask a qualified heating engineer to check and service the heating system or arrange for the owners to do this and then you should set in hand an annual maintenance agreement.

 - 1.2.
-System would appear to be an oil fired central heating system. - 1.3.
+System would appear to be a gas fired central heating system - 1.3.
 Burner operating at time of inspection. - 1.4.
-Burner aging. - 1.5.
-Water dripping out of pressure relief valve, indication of water over heating, service required.
+Low water pressure to heating system.